hanishkvc/prgs-3d-panda3d-fsim/README.rst

 Intro
 ########

-A simple dumb flight sim with a futuristic all degree freedom space ship mode for now.
+One could either use it as a simple dumb flight sim with a futuristic all degree freedom space ship mode for now.
+Or one could treat it as a simple heightfield 3D viewer.

 Done to get some basic feel about Panda3D, and have some fun in the process.
 Also bcas MS seems to have decided not to release MSFS on XBox1X (No No Noooo).